steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 It "[...] is the degree to which a team can keep promises and assertions about the software they operate." {% cite Smith2021 %}

-## Lessons Learned

-While insisting on Trunk-based Development, I always have had a lot of discussions.
-Many team members, now and back then in other teams at other employers, rather wanted to follow strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.
-Especially, when there was a Quality Assurance (QA) team, the wish to practice Trunk-based Development was oftentimes not achievable due to the QAs wanting to check every change before deployment.

 ## Conclusion/Outlook